Shamilton42/Docs/HowTos/UCC_Release_Notes.rst

    Remote Syslog.

--  Support the ability to push down to VPN user client the DHCP settings made in AWS VPC Console “Create DHCP Options Set” menu.
+-  Support the ability to push down to VPN user client the DHCP settings made in AWS VPC Console “Create DHCP Options Set� menu.
 For example, if you wish to change DNS name after the gateway has been launched, you can use this feature to make changes.
 The active VPN users will be disconnected when this feature is executed.
 To configure, go to